 Educators must have a passion is to teach students to think well and reason correctly, valuing and applying wisdom in all areas of life.
 Being entrusted with the stewardship of a student’s education is a high calling and is not to be taken lightly.
 Therefore teachers must be diligent to grow in their own professional understanding and engage regularly in professional development within community as well as personal, critical, reflective practices.
 It is the responsibility of the teacher, as a steward of the students’ education, to guide the students’ maturation as an independent, critical, and imaginative thinker.
 This is done by insightful instruction, with creative encouragement and an infectious enthusiasm for their subject.

 What is the nature and purpose of the curriculum?

 The curriculum is not merely factual knowledge to be transmitted to students but rather, as noted by Smith, the formative practices of educational environment.
 The teacher’s duty is to foster a natural learning environment in which students learn by confronting intriguing, important, and beautiful problems.
 This environment must be supportive and it should challenge students to take risks in the learning process: to grapple with ideas, rethink their assumptions, and examine their mental models of reality.

 The students should be helped to consciously and consistently implement the ways of thinking to which they are exposed and to value wisdom.
-Learning has little meaning unless it produces a sustained and substantial influence on the way people think, act, feel, and worship.
+Learning has little meaning unless it produces a sustained and substantial influence on the way people think, feel, act, and ultimately serve.